eobermuhlner/java-scriptengine/README.md

 }
 ```

+The default implementation `DefaultConstructorStrategy`
+uses the no-argument default constructor.

+Additional static constructor methods `DefaultConstructorStrategy`
-This allows to call a constructor that has arguments
+allow to use a constructor with explicit arguments.
-or a static constructor method.

 The following example uses the
 convenience `DefaultConstructorStrategy.byMatchingArguments()`
-to specify the constructor arguments to be used:
+to to determine a matching constructor
+using the given arguments:
 ```java
 try {
     ScriptEngineManager manager = new ScriptEngineManager();